Suresh Kalmadi

-Suresh Kalmadi (born 1 May 1944) is an Indian politician who spent 10 months in jail from April 2011 to January 2012 on corruption charges related to his time in charge of the 2010 Commonwealth Games in Delhi.
-He was accused of awarding a contract to install the timing, scoring and results system for the event to Swiss Timing at vastly inflated rates.
-The official, also president of the Indian Olympic Association (IOA) from 1996 to 2012, was charged with conspiracy, forgery and misconduct under the Prevention of Corruption Act but has so far never faced trial.
-He was formerly a member of the Indian National Congress.
+Suresh Kalmadi (born 1 May 1944) is an Indian politician and senior sports administrator.
+He is a former member of the Indian National Congress.
 He was a member of parliament from Pune until May 2014.
 He is alleged to have been involved in corrupt practices in relation to the 2010 Commonwealth Games during his tenure as president of Indian Olympic Association and chairman of Commonwealth Games 2010.
-He was charged with conspiracy, forgery, misconduct and under provisions of the Prevention of Corruption Act and later arrested for the same in April 2014, but as has yet not faced trial.
+He was charged with conspiracy, forgery, misconduct and under provisions of the Prevention of Corruption Act and later arrested for the same in April 2014, but has not yet faced trial.
 In December 2016, the Indian Olympic Association (IOA) named Suresh Kalmadi as its lifetime patron.
 However, he refused to accept the post until he was able to clear his name.

 Early life

 Kalmadi was born to Mangalore-based Dr. K. Shamrao Kalmadi and Shanta Rao Kalmadi.
 He speaks Konkani, Kannada, Marathi, English, Hindi and Tulu language.
 He was educated at St. Vincent's High School and Fergusson College, Pune.
 Kalmadi joined the National Defence Academy in 1960 and was commissioned as a pilot in the Indian Air Force, serving between 1964 and 1972.
 He then became an instructor with the Air Force Training Team of the NDA from 1972 to 1974 before retiring from the IAF as a squadron leader.

 He is married to Meera Kalmadi.
 The couple have two daughters and one son.